A Twist On A Traditional Christmas Cake

 Give your family and friends an extra scrumptious treat to enjoy this festive period, by offering them a delicious slice of home-made Christmas cake.
 A perfect accompaniment to afternoon tea, this twist on a traditional Christmas cake will also make an impressive party canape.
 Easy to make, your show-stopping cake can be baked into a tray bake, which is easy to share.
 This heavenly cake is an ideal afternoon pick me up, to share with your office co-workers.

-Below we have put together a straightforward recipe for you to follow, to make this Christmas classic.
+Below we share a straightforward Mary Berry recipe for you to follow, to make this Christmas classic.
 So why not get into the Christmas spirit and get creative baking a fabulous treat for your loved ones.

 Makes 28 pieces